HEALTH PROMOTION & CHRONIC DISEASE PREVENTION NEWSLETTER

 - Today, five or more people with Diabetes Disease will die from its complications in U.S.

-Nancy M. Guirand provides the Diabetes Prevention Lifestyle Program to people at risk to prevent Diabetes.
+We deliver the Diabetes Prevention Program to pre-diabetic people to prevent or delay type 2 diabetes.

 FOR MORE INFORMATION ABOUT THE EVIDENCE-BASED DIABETES PREVENTION PROGRAM,